webandras/static-site-express/README.md

 This bash script will call: `npm run watch-chokidar`.
 Alternatively, you can also use `npm run watch-nodemon`.

+If you modify `site.config.js` restart the `bin/watch` script to apply the changes you made.
+For local development, make sure you rewrite the mode to "development"!

-Also call the `bin/css` and `bin/js` watcher scripts to make sure the bundles recreated after file changes.
-These scripts were replaced by `bin\webpack`.
+~~Also call the `bin/css` and `bin/js` watcher scripts to make sure the bundles recreated after file changes.~~ These scripts were replaced by `bin\webpack`.
 This will generate the js and css bundles as well (in --watch mode).

 ~~_TODO:_ The build process is intentionally delayed with setTimeout, to have enough time the css to be compiled after changes (see watch-css script).
 So it is reacting slower to changes, and the css watch script is also a bit slow.~~